neondatabase/neon/docs/rfcs/025-generation-numbers.md

 1. Write out index_part.json: this guarantees that any subsequent reader of the metadata will not try and read the object we unlinked.
-2. Call out to control plane to validate that the attachment generation number we hold for the tenant is still the latest, and that our node generation number is the latest for this node_id.
+2. Call out to control plane to validate that the suffix which we just used is still the latest.
 3. If step 2 passes, it is safe to delete the object.
 We have guaranteed that any future attachment of the tenant to a different node will happen _after_ Step 1, and therefore that future attached node will start from the metadata that does not reference the key